Problem Set 1 - Due Tue Feb 1 at 23:00

 - Task 0: How to Ask Questions — Familiarize yourself with our mechanism for asking questions about the class and the problem sets.

 Task 1: Custom Scene — Learn how to use

 turtlegraphics to draw a picture.
 For this problem, having a partner is optional but recommended.

 Task 2: Custom Tune — Learn how to use

 wavesynthaudio to create a tune.
 For this problem, having a partner is optional but recommended.

 - Task 3: Bug Hunt — Improve your understanding of types and operators by fixing some problems in a broken math practice program.
 This is an individual task.

 About this Problem Set

-This problem set will give you practice with basic Python interactive programs as well as creating graphic scenes with the
+This problem set will give you practice with basic Python interactive programs

 - The CS111 Problem Set Guide gives an overview of psets, including a detailed description of individual and partner tasks.